Andy19955/Semester-Project-2/README.md

 npm install
 ```

-This will install Tailwind CSS, ESLint, Prettier, and other required dependencies listed in `package.json`.
+This will install Tailwind CSS, ESLint, Prettier, Husky, lint-staged, and other required dependencies listed in `package.json`.

 ### Setting up Tailwind CSS